lorey/socials/README.rst

 --------

 * Detect and extract URLs of social accounts: throw in URLs, get back URLs of social media profiles by type.
-* Currently supports Facebook, Twitter, LinkedIn, and GitHub.
+* Currently supports Facebook, Twitter, LinkedIn, GitHub, and Emails.

 Usage
 -----